wangshuaizs/wangshuaizs.github.io/index.md

 1. **Ph.D. candidate** in the Department of Computer Science and Technology
     - 2017.09 – present
     - Tsinghua University (THU)
-2. **B.S.** in the School of Electronic and Information Engineering
+2. **B.Eng.** in the School of Electronic and Information Engineering
     - 2013.09 – 2017.06
     - Beijing JiaoTong University (BJTU)